 - Silver Sneakers/Fitness

-How Much is a Medicare Supplement Plan?
+How Much is a Medicare Supplement Plan in New York?

 All Medigap plans will vary based on age, gender, service area, and the plan selected.
 No matter the choice of the 10 standardized plans available, your premium will be in addition to the Part B premium.

 Note: These plans do not include a prescription drug Part D plan.
 The advantage to a Medigap insurance plan is the freedom of no network, predictable monthly premium costs, and comprehensive health plan coverage.

 What Medicare plans are available in New York?